 To assure that our changes are permanent, we need to remove Windows Update and its self-healing ability.
 This cannot be done within the running system because of Windows file permissions and repair operations.
 Another operating system, preferably a Linux distribution, is required for this step.

-The Search and Destroy, or SnD, script makes heavy use of filesystem fuzzing search operations to effectively find and remove all files classified under specific naming conventions by Microsoft and pipes these paths to delete commands.
+The Ameliorate script makes heavy use of filesystem fuzzing search operations to effectively find and remove all files classified under specific naming conventions by Microsoft and pipes these paths to delete commands.
 As noted above, modifying the Windows filesystem from Linux allows us the luxury of ignoring filesystem permissions and ensures that Windows cannot re-patch these files before we reboot.
 This process enables the complete deletion of all relevant binaries from the system.
+In addition to the removal process the script also generates a recovery script to restore all of the removed Windows files from backup.

 The script is written in bash, and commented to reasonably document various deleted components.